Illumina/PrimateAI-3D/primateAI-3D-torch/README.md

 # PrimateAI-3D Torch

 This model annotates human missense variants with their predicted effect on protein function (pathogenicity), as described in [H. Gao, T. Hamp, K. K. Farh et al. Science (2023)](https://www.science.org/doi/10.1126/science.abn8197) and [D. Parry, T. Bosc, T. Hamp, K. K. Farh et al. medRxiv (2024)](https://www.medrxiv.org/content/10.1101/2024.01.12.24301193v1).
-The annotations for all possible missense variants together with all data needed to train and evaluate PrimateAI-3D are included in the data package.
+All data needed to train and evaluate PrimateAI-3D are included in the data package.
 To download the data package, please complete the [license agreement](https://illumina2.na1.adobesign.com/public/esignWidget?wid=CBFCIBAA3AAABLblqZhDaZSRjhLd-Jumb12j-ihAbO0vBakcvXgS2MpkFnF_VJXWW4J_DBF5yDTCzOQJ8zrU*); the download link will be shared via email shortly after submission.
 The data package is free for academic and not-for-profit use; other use requires a commercial license from Illumina, Inc.

 ## Data package
 Please see above for downloading the data package.
-It includes the precomputed scores for PrimateAI-3D, model weights and all input and output data needed to train PrimateAI-3D models.
+It includes model weights and all input and output data needed to train PrimateAI-3D models.

-### Precomputed scores
-`pai_scores/pai3d.ensPrim.orig.csv` has scores for PrimateAI-3D trained with primate variants.
-They are the same as those published in the [PrimateAI-3D paper](https://www.science.org/doi/10.1126/science.abn8197) with some longer structures added.

 ### Other files and folders in `pai_trainAndEvalData`
 - `evaluation`: clinical and deep mutagenesis assay evaluation data; used in notebook `./notebooks/evalScores.ipynb` (this repo).